thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2019-01-22-ecstatic-commerce.md

 ## Why a static E-Commerce page?

 [Gatsby](https://www.gatsbyjs.org/) has become a very popular tool for building fast, modern web experiences.
-It's delightful to work with (ready [my previous post](/blog/2019-01-08-the-creation) for more details on that) which has caused its developer community and extension ecosystem to grow rapidly.
+It's delightful to work with (read [my previous post](/blog/2019-01-08-the-creation) for more details on that) which has caused its developer community and extension ecosystem to grow rapidly.
 I'm personally a big fan, and I think Gatsby has the potential to become as large as the WordPress community in the future.

 WordPress has become an immensely popular platform for small to medium size e-commerce businesses, thanks to many niche plugins as well as the WooCommerce extension for WordPress which is a sizeable and profitable business both for the company behind WordPress and the developer community around it.